-Out of the thousands of clients I’ve had the pleasure to meet, two stand out the most, one representing the beginning of a fishing career, the other the end.
+Out of the thousands of clients I’ve had the pleasure to meet, two stand out in particular, one representing the beginning of my career, the other more recent.

 The first was a young boy, Lawson, who caught his first tuna and decided to cover his 55-pound body in its blood.
 He proceeded to walk around the boat flexing his muscles and screaming at the top of his lungs, like a WWF wrestler.
 It was something!